samoretc/anticipation/README.md

 # Hurizen
 This web app will recommend concerts in your area.
+It is a work in progress.